Implications of NICER for neutron star matter: the QHC21 equation of state: Introduction

+The rapid pressure rise in the range $\sim$ 2-4 $n_0$ indicates the importance of quark degrees of freedom in this regime.
+Such a rapid rise does not naturally occur in descriptions of dense matter treating nucleons as elementary particles; rather, in models with realistic two- and three-nuclear forces \citep{Akmal:1998cf,Togashi:2017mjp}, the sound velocity gently rises without stop, eventually exceeding the causal limit at densities $\gtrsim 5 n_0$.
+The gentle growth in sound velocity can be also seen in relativistic mean field models of hadrons (e.g., \cite{Steiner:2012rk,DD2}).

+Because nucleons are composed of quarks, increasing density causes the quark states at low momenta to become filled and triggers a rapid rise in pressure.
+This process can be understood, initially, in terms of nucleons being pushed into the relativistic regime \citep{McLerran:2018hbz}, or more generally in terms of higher momentum quark states forming a Fermi sea, as \cite{Kojo:2021ugu} and \cite{Kojo:2021hqh} describe.
+Such duality between relativistic nucleons and quark descriptions is a useful first picture of the domain intermediate between pure nucleonic and quark matter \citep{Baym:2019iky}.

 The NICER analysis of~\cite{Miller:2021qha} assumes the Togashi equation of state \citep{Togashi:2017mjp} for the crust up to baryon densities $n \lesssim 0.5n_0$, and parameterized equations of state -- a polytrope model, a model with a parameterized speed of sound, and a Gaussian model -- beyond that density.
-A more microscopically motivated approach is to use nuclear equations of state at all densities below $\sim 1.5 n_0$, where they are reasonably constrained by controlled uncertainty estimates.
-The chiral effective field theory ($\chi$EFT) formalism \citep{Lonardoni:2019ypg,Drischler:2020fvz,Drischler:2021kxf}, {an expansion in the effective momentum transfers, provides such a control.
-As discussed by \cite{Drischler:2020fvz} (see their Fig.~1), the uncertainty in the pressure within $\chi$EFT is small at nuclear matter saturation density, and grows to $\sim$ 25\% at $\sim 1.4 n_0$; the uncertainties at 2$n_0$ are too large to continue to use this approach at such density.
-The analyses of \cite{Riley:2021pdl,Raaijmakers:2021uju} use $\chi$EFT and polytrope or constant speed of sound models.\footnote{ Recent analyses similar to NICER but with nuclear constraints from $\chi$EFT \citep{Pang:2021jta} yield somewhat lower estimates for the radii $R_{1.4 }=11.94^{+0.76}_{-0.87} $ km and $R_{2.08 }=11.96^{+0.80}_{-0.75} $ km than the NICER analyses.
-Previously the same group \citep{Dietrich:2020efo} gave $R_{1.4 }=11.75^{+0.86}_{-0.81} $ km without the data of PSR J0740+6620; the new NICER data leads to an increase in the estimate by $\simeq 0.2$ km, illustrating how data for $2M_\odot$ neutron stars constrains neutron stars of lower mass and the equation of state in the core.}
+On the other hand, the analyses of \cite{Riley:2021pdl,Raaijmakers:2021uju} use the equation of state from chiral effective field theory ($\chi$EFT, see below) and polytrope or constant speed of sound models.\footnote{Recent analyses similar to NICER but with nuclear constraints from $\chi$EFT \citep{Pang:2021jta} yield somewhat lower estimates for the radii $R_{1.4 }=11.94^{+0.76}_{-0.87} $ km and $R_{2.08 }=11.96^{+0.80}_{-0.75} $ km than the NICER analyses.
+Previously the same group \citep{Dietrich:2020efo} gave $R_{1.4 }=11.75^{+0.86}_{-0.81} $ km without the data of PSR J0740+6620; the new NICER data leads to an increase in the estimate by $\simeq 0.2$ km, illustrating how data for $2M_\odot$ neutron stars constrains the properties of neutron stars of lower mass and the equation of state in the core.}